kmc-jp/n64-emu/README.md

 > **Note**
 > n64-emu is in a very early stage of development now.
 > No commercial ROM can run on it.
+> However, simple ROMs such as [Mimi Controller Test](https://github.com/wermipls/mimi) can run on it.

 ## Build